ajay1130/ajay1130/README.md

 ## I'm a Developer !!

-- I am developer and i have developed website, application & software
+- I'm developer & i have done project for website, app & software
 - I’m fast learner
 - Passionate in coding
 - 2021 Goals: Contribute more to Open Source projects